 Keep reading to see the top five essential oils for allergies and exactly how to use each.

 If you're trying to fight the symptoms of allergies that you're already experiencing (congestion, scratchy throat), reach for peppermint oil since it's an expectorant and can give you some relief.
-A study in the European Journal of Medical Research found that this oil is anti-inflammatory and can lessen symptoms of both allergic rhinitis and asthma.
+Studies have found that this oil is anti-inflammatory and can lessen symptoms of both allergic rhinitis and asthma.
 PS: Keep it in the house to fight headaches, fever, and a lack of energy, too.

 How to Use It: Apply it topically to your skin (do a patch test first), diffuse it, or drink water with one to two drops in it once a day.